DishantGhimire/AutoCA/README.md

 # Status...

-The current forecasting model lacks accuracy need to optimize the model.
+The current forecasting model lacks accuracy, need to optimize the model.

 This is an active, evolving project focused on personal finance automation using MERN and AI microservices.